Comparing Badger Meter (NYSE:BMI) & Vontier (NYSE:VNT)

 Badger Meter (NYSE:BMI) and Vontier (NYSE:VNT) are both mid-cap computer and technology companies, but which is the superior stock?
-We will compare the two businesses based on the strength of their analyst recommendations, profitability, institutional ownership, dividends, earnings, valuation and risk.
+We will contrast the two businesses based on the strength of their dividends, analyst recommendations, profitability, risk, earnings, valuation and institutional ownership.

+85.9% of Badger Meter shares are owned by institutional investors.
+Comparatively, 6.1% of Vontier shares are owned by institutional investors.
+0.8% of Badger Meter shares are owned by company insiders.
+Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a company is poised for long-term growth.

-This is a breakdown of current recommendations and price targets for Badger Meter and Vontier, as reported by MarketBeat.
+This is a breakdown of recent ratings and recommmendations for Badger Meter and Vontier, as reported by MarketBeat.

 |Sell Ratings